jon-jacky/Piety/README.md

 All the work I have done so far, including the programming environment, is in the hosted part.
 I have researched
-[several approaches](doc/baremachine.md) to building the native part, but have not begun work on any.
-Every approach would require a more concentrated, sustained effort than I have been able to make so far.
+[several approaches](doc/baremachine.md) to building the native part, but have not yet started work on any.
+I hope to begin soon.

-It is likely that work in the near future will continue in the hosted part.

 ## Dependencies ##

 The Piety system has no dependencies, other than Python itself